jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

 2. Uses the official Arquillian JUnit5 extension and enables it globally via a service loader file
 3. Enables the Arquillian JUnit5 extension by setting `junit.jupiter.extensions.autodetection.enabled` system property to true in pom.xml
 4. Uses an Arquillian extension specific for Batch TCK to create a deployment for each test
+5. Generates the `test.properties` file with default test properties, which can be later modified and versioned.
+Existing `test.properties` file won't be overwritten.

 The Batch TCK Arquillian extension is a separate module.
 It contains

 * The Arquillian extension class
 * A service loader file to register the extension with Arquillian
-* A service leader file to register the Arquillian JUnit 5 extension with JUnit 5 (because the it's not included in the extension module)
+* A service loader file to register the Arquillian JUnit 5 extension with JUnit 5 (because it's not included in the extension module)

 # How to run the TCK